-A nice easy day trip out of Tokyo leads to Mt Takao (599 m).
-Mt Takao ( 高尾山 ) has been regarded as a sacred mountain for over a thousand years.
+A nice easy day trip out of Tokyo leads to the 599 meter high Mt.
+Takao (高尾山).
+For over a thousand years Mt.
+Takao has been regarded as a sacred mountain.
 A pilgrim trail takes you from the base station past the Yakuo-in temple to the summit in about 90 minutes.
 The top of the mountain offers great views of Tokyo, Yokohama and on a clear day Mt Fuji and the Japanese Alps.
 Not surprisingly “Takao san” is climbed by millions of visitors each year and is being rewarded with three stars in the Michelin green guide of Japan.

 Mount Takao is located in Hachioji about 55 kilometers from the center of Tokyo, on the western edge of the Tokyo Metropolitan District.
 In just less than one hour by train from Shinjuku it is easy to reach.
 Best is to take the Keio line express train from Shinjuku to Takao-san Guchi station at the end of the line.
 On the website of the Keio line one can find interesting information, the timetable and an easy to download sightseeing guide book in Pdf format.
 The same website also explains how to buy and use round trip discounted sightseeing tickets, including a ride with the cable car or chairlift on Mt.
 Takao.